 Australian Tunnelling Society and Climate Change

-The Australian Tunnelling Society (ATS) is a Technical Society of Engineers Australia.
+The ATS is a Technical Society of Engineers Australia.
 In June 2019 Engineers Australia released a draft Climate Change Position Statement, to update the present position statement which was published in 2014.

 The Draft Position Statement’s preamble states: